An Introduction to our Emerging Markets Series

 The term “emerging markets” is exciting for businesses, as it insinuates higher growth rates and higher opportunity in comparison to developed countries.
 That being said, emerging markets all see an increased climate for sociopolitical instability and volatility.
 Every emerging market is plagued by one or more of the following: military unease, social upheaval, natural disasters, price shocks, and other causes that create high volatility.

-Now that we have laid out the “science,” we are thrilled to introduce you to our “Emerging Markets” blog series!
-We will use this series to educate on the strengths, weaknesses, opportunities and threats of the present day emerging markets.
-We will dive into the year so far, the political climate, risks and rewards and finally - the biggest areas of opportunity.
+Now that we have laid out the “science,” we are thrilled to introduce you to our “Emerging Market” blog series!
+We will use this series to educate on the strengths, weaknesses, opportunities, and threats of the present-day emerging markets.
+We will dive into the year so far, the political climate, risks, and rewards and finally - the biggest areas of opportunity.

 An (almost) Year in Review